We are ICIMOD, a unique intergovernmental institution leading the global effort to protect the pulse ...

 Mountain Knowledge and Action Networks

-From 2000 to 2012 he served as Assistant Professor, Water Governance and Institutional Change at Wageningen University, the Netherlands.
-Before this, he worked with the Dutch Ministry of Foreign Affairs as a Bilateral Associate Expert on Water Management – from 1995 to 1998 (with the Bangladesh Water Development Board) and in Mexico from 1998 to 2000 (with the International Water Management Institute).
+I hold Bachelor’s and Master’s degrees in International Land and Water Management from Wageningen University, the Netherlands and a PhD degree in Environmental Sciences, also from Wageningen University.
+From 2000 to 2012 I was an Assistant Professor, Water Governance and Institutional Change at Wageningen University.
+Before this, I worked with the Dutch Ministry of Foreign Affairs as a Bilateral Associate Expert on Water Management – from 1995 to 1998 in Bangladesh (with the Bangladesh Water Development Board) and in Mexico from 1998 to 2000 (with the International Water Management Institute).

-As a researcher Wester has designed and executed complex interdisciplinary research projects in Senegal, Pakistan, Bangladesh, India, Nepal, Mexico, Ethiopia, South Africa, and the Netherlands and has published 35 peer reviewed journal articles and 20 book chapters on river basin management, water governance and institutional change, participatory groundwater management, and irrigation management transfer.
-He is a founding board member of Water Alternatives and was Deputy Editor-in-Chief of Water International from 2013 to 2018.
+As a researcher, I have designed and executed complex interdisciplinary research projects in Senegal, Pakistan, Bangladesh, India, Nepal, Mexico, Ethiopia, South Africa, and the Netherlands and have published some 50 peer-reviewed journal articles and 20 book chapters on climate change adaptation, river basin management, water governance and institutional change, participatory groundwater management, and irrigation management transfer.
+I am a founding board member of Water Alternatives and was Deputy Editor-in-Chief of Water International from 2013 to 2018.